What is Asset Protection and what do I need to do prior to building?

 - Protected assets include but are not limited to:

 - Road furniture

 - The general landscape and appearance

 - Assets that may be the property of other authorities

 When is an Asset Protection permit required?

 A permit is required for all building works that could cause damage to Council assets, as determined by Council.
-Such works include the construction, demolition, extension, relocation or removal of a building.
-This also includes the construction of swimming pools and other structures which require a building permit.
+This includes the construction, demolition, extension, relocation or removal of a building, and the construction of swimming pools and other structures that require a building permit.
 The requirement of this permit can be found in Council’s General Local Law (2010), Section 22.